iameskild/mimir-news/README.md

 # Mimir News

-> This is still an experiment in working with CrewAI to interact with prediction markets.
+> This is an experiment in working with AI agents to interact with prediction markets.

-The goal of this project is to build an agentic worklow pulls market data from prediction markets (currently only [manifold.markets](https://manifold.markets)), filter the markets for that deemed interested and have solid trading volumes, then perform some research against those markets.
-Finally, with the research completed, the next step would be to create a video or podcast discussing the findings as context for the prediction market itself.
+The goal of this project is to build an agentic worklow that pulls market data from prediction markets (currently only [manifold.markets](https://manifold.markets)), filter the markets for ones deemed interested and have solid trading volumes, then perform some research against those markets.
+Finally, with the research completed, the next step would be to create a video or podcast which discusses the findings in the context of the original prediction market itself.

 ## Development setup